-I am a writer and editor with close on 10 years’ experience at communications consultancies in both South Africa and Canada.
+I am a self-employed writer with over 10 years’ experience working at communications consultancies in South Africa and Canada, and on my own. before venturing out on my own at the beginning of 2017.
 A recipient of the Flanagan Scholarship, I hold a Master of Arts degree in English literature (cum laude) from the University of York in the United Kingdom and an undergraduate degree in English literature and anthropology from Rhodes University in South Africa.

-My professional life began at Russell and Associates, a consultancy in Johannesburg that provides investor, media and public relations services to companies primarily in the resources sector.
+My professional life began at R&A Strategic Communications, a consultancy in Johannesburg that provides investor, media and public relations services to companies primarily in the resources sector.
 There, I was the sole or joint account executive to some 15 private and publicly listed companies, and wrote and edited annual and sustainable development reports, websites and press releases.
 I conducted similar work at SimpleLogic, a communications company based in Toronto, where I lived and worked in 2012.

 Upon returning to South Africa in 2013, I joined the team at Flow Communications, first as an account director in the public relations team and later as a senior content developer in the content team.
 I stretched my creative wings at Flow, whose large client base in the tourism, heritage, educational and private sectors required the development and implementation of communications strategies; the writing and editing of a large variety of print and digital content; and the managing of multiple social media accounts across a range of platforms.